 Committed to the just transition to a low-carbon economy, CNP Assurances supplemented its investment scope in January 2023 and published its "Sustainable Bond Framework" to fund social projects.
 This development is consistent with CNP Assurances' corporate mission adopted in 2021 and reflects the actions taken for an inclusive and sustainable society.
-The funds raised by future bond issues in this new working environment will be used exclusively to fund or refinance eligible green and/or social assets, including access to essential health and education services, employment, and digital inclusion.
-The bond maturing in July 2053 with early redemption options from 2033 was placed for €500m with 88 investors.
-This bond contributed to the funding of Orange Concessions and to the "public initiative networks" digital inclusion programme(i) aimed at reducing the digital divide throughout France, particularly in the regions.
-In 2022, the project in partnership with local authorities provided broadband access to 121,950 homes in nearly 6,500 municipalities across 24 rural public initiative networks.
+The funds raised by future bond issues in this new working environment will be used exclusively to fund or refinance eligible green and/or social assets, including access to essential healthcare and education services, employment, and digital inclusion.
+The €500 million bond maturing in July 2053 with early redemption options from 2033 was placed with 88 investors.
+This bond contributed to the funding of Orange Concessions and to the "public initiative networks" digital inclusion programme(1) aimed at reducing the digital divide throughout France, particularly in rural areas.
+In 2022, the project in partnership with local authorities provided broadband access to 205.388 homes.